 In summary: get one!

 Recipe for honey skillet cornbread below.
+You might also like this sweet and spicy Jalapeño Cornbread.
 Enjoy!

 Honey Skillet Cornbread